adiwg/mdBook/mdtranslator/extend/addJsonReader.md

 1. Name each test module using the following pattern: "tc_{reader name}_{object name}.rb".
 This will ensure rake will include your test module when running tests.

 1. Write tests.
-You can view examples for other readers, but there are no requirements in writing the tests other than to be thorough.
+You can view examples from other readers, but there are no requirements in writing the tests other than to be thorough.

 1. Run "rake" to test run all tests.
 While building a reader you can comment out lines in "Rakefile" to exclude other readers and writers.
 Before declaring completion, be sure to reactivate all reader and writer tests and then test all together to be sure the new reader did not introduce unanticipated errors.